-This semester, I will be teaching a joint undergraduate/graduate survey of metaphysics and leading a reading group on structural realism.
+This semester, I am teaching a joint undergraduate/graduate survey of metaphysics and leading a reading group on structural realism.
 My graduate seminar for next semester will be on the topic of fundamentality in science and metaphysics and a first year undergraduate course in the philosophy of science.

 I have received a grant from the University of Rochester Humanities Project for a series of workshops aimed at promoting connections between metaphysics and the philosophy of physics.
-The second in the series, on fundamental quantities and the role of symmetries in guiding fundamental metaphysics, will be held this September in Rochester.
+The second workshop in the series, on fundamental quantities and the role of symmetries in guiding fundamental metaphysics, was held September in Rochester.

 Last year's workshop was on the emergence of ordinary objects from fundamental physical ontologies lacking a space-time framework.